Planning and running a community event

 Plan numbers: You may have a limit to the number of people allowed in your venue or that you can have at your event.
 You need to decide if people need to RSVP too and how they’ll do this.

 Plan ahead: From the start, think about accessibility and make sure your venue, and any activities and games you run are suitable for all ages, ability and backgrounds.
-Use our inclusion and diversity, including running inclusive events for all beliefs.
+Use our equity, diversity and inclusion pages, including running inclusive events for all beliefs.

 Ask people: You could ask people to confirm any dietary requirements and/or accessibility needs when responding to the event if people are being asked to RSVP or complete a consent form.